srirachy/capstone_music_player/README.md

 ---------

 # Description:
 This repository contains the source code for a Music Player that utilizes the Spotify API.
+This app is built with React/TypeScript for front-end development and NodeJS/Express for server-side development.
+Simple component tests were made to practice test-driven-development.

+## Built With
+* React
+* TypeScript
+* NodeJS
+* Express
+* React Redux
+* Redux Persist
+* Styled Components
+* React Icons
+* ESLint
+* Prettier
+* Axios
+* Morgan

 ## Project Requirements
 - Visual Studio Code